mayur-de/My_SQL_Portfolio/README.md

   https://github.com/mayur-de/My_SQL_Portfolio.git
   ```
 - **Explore**:
+  - **Practice Examples**:
+      - Goal of this repository is to create a practice guide for the future queriers.
-  - **Practice Examples**: SQL queries organized by topics to help with learning.
+      - SQL queries organized by topics as I practiced.
       - Get the dataset from the link provided.
       - Load the data in Microsoft SQL Server.
       - Use the queries to fetch the data.
   - **Projects**: Real-world SQL projects stored in separate folders, demonstrating practical applications.

 > ## **💡 How to Contribute**